ali-saeed91/findLatestFile/README.md

 # findLatestFile
-A workflow to find the latest updated text file using Github actions on each push
+A workflow to find the latest updated text file using Github actions on each push to main